 8. Discover Historic Colonia del Sacramento

-Colonia is the oldest city in Uruguay, and the historic district is listed as a UNESCO World Heritage Site.
+Colonia is the oldest city in Uruguay, and the historic district, or old town, is listed as a UNESCO World Heritage Site.

-Regardless of who you believe, most agree it requires little more than a half day to explore.
+Regardless of who you believe, most agree that this small town requires little more than a half-day to explore.

 9. Sample the Mate

-Mate is to Uruguay what coffee is to the USA.
-Everywhere you go, you'll see Uruguayans clutching a thermos of hot water, and their mate cups, with the metal straw.
+Mate is to Uruguay what coffee is to the United States.
+You'll see Uruguayans clutching a thermos of hot water and their mate cups with a metal straw everywhere you go.

 It's popular in Argentina too, but the Argentines tend to drink it more at home, whereas Uruguayans take it everywhere.

-Also unlike Argentina, where sugar is added, the Uruguayans prefer to drink theirs straight, which makes it a lot stronger.
+Also, unlike Argentina, where sugar is added, the Uruguayans prefer to drink their yerba mate straight, which makes it a lot stronger.
 It's an acquired taste.

 Most of the mate consumed in Uruguay comes from either Argentina or Southern Brazil.

-With 3 cows for every Uruguayan, there's a lot of beef roaming around Uruguay.
+With three cows for every Uruguayan, there's a lot of beef roaming around Uruguay.
 And the gauchos are there to tend to them.

-Visitors to Uruguay looking to go off the beaten track (that is do something other than go to the beach), can book a tour and go horseback riding with Gauchos.
+For visitors to Uruguay looking to go off the beaten track (that is do something other than go to the beach), the best way to do this is by booking a tour and going horseback riding with Gauchos.